florkbr/javascript-clients/README.md

 ```

 If you've previously used the `typescript-axios` generator you will also have to change the version of `generator-cli.version` in `openapitool.json` to at least `6.6.0`.

+## Running Tests

+End-to-end tests have been added in some client packages.
+For example, in `packages/rbac/v2/tests/e2e/workspaces.test.ts` one will find an end-to-end test for the Workspaces API that exercises the workflow for CRUD operations.

+To run e2e tests, use a command like the following:

+`npm run test:e2e`

+Generally, the pattern is for a client to have a `tests/e2e` folder with test files having names matching `*.test.ts`.
+Within each client's folder (e.g. `packages/<client>`) there should be a dedicated `tsconfig.e2e.spec.json` with an `include` glob pattern that points to the e2e tests.
+Similarly, there should also be a dedicated `jest.e2e.config.ts` that points to `tsconfig.e2e.spec.json` in the `transform` value.
+Also, each client's `project.json` should have an `e2e` target defined/added when the e2e tests are created.